International Hybrid-Technical

 Failing models are assigned a status of 'Rejected' and voted on to determine whether a model is permitted to undergo another attempt.
 If permitted, a new post-train model is registered with restrictive templates.

-These restrictive templates enable post-training with proxy access to the failed model output, which is temporarily stored in a secure vault only accessible by the system - this prevents exposure even to the model authors. - Inference at AI-compute datacenters:
+These restrictive templates enable post-training with proxy access to the failed model output, which is temporarily stored in a secure vault only accessible by the system - this prevents exposure even to the model authors. - Continual Learning Models:

-Inference only requires OTKs, reliant on a certified inference model.
-This is the extent by which the system directly governs inference.
-Verification of certified inference models with the cryptographic Container ID (fingerprint) is openly available, allowing verification by regular datacenters, edge devices and other hardware with device mating - however enforcement is out-of-scope of the system.
+Verification of certified inference models with the cryptographic Container ID (fingerprint) is openly available, allowing verification by regular datacenters, edge devices and other hardware with model-device mating - however enforcement is out-of-scope of the system.

 Multilateral Voting